buitahau/spring-boot-microservice-example/spring-boot-28mins-exercise/restful-webservice-with-spring-boot/README.md

 - @JsonIgnore, @JsonIgnoreProperties: Use to filter the properties of the bean when serializing and de-serializing the JSON data.
 That fields will never come in response.
+- MappingJacksonValue: Dynamic filtering the bean's properties depend on request.